10 Best Miter Saws of 2023 (Compound, Sliding) – Reviews & Top Picks

-If you’ve ever attempted to create mitered corner cuts using a miter box and a hand saw, then you know just how much time, effort, and frustration an actual miter saw can save you.
+If you’ve ever attempted to create mitered corner cuts using a miter box and a handsaw, you know just how much time, effort, and frustration a miter saw can save you.
 No more burning forearms and slightly-off angles.

 |Best Overall||DEWALT DWS779 12″ Sliding Compound Miter Saw||

 |Best Value||Metabo HTP C10FCGS 10″ Compound Miter Saw||

 |Premium Choice||Bosch GCM12SD 12″ Sliding Compound Miter Saw||

 |Metabo 12″ C12FDHS Compound Miter Saw||

 1. DEWALT DWS779 12″ Sliding Compound Miter Saw – Best Overall